FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/preface/post_installation/hp_ns_sup.md

 ### Recommendations

-- You can use the `cftsup cft start `command to start Transfer CFT, which also starts the supervisor.
+- You can use the <span class="code">`cftsup cft start `</span>command to start Transfer CFT, which also starts the supervisor.
 However, this does not mean the NonStop mode is running.
-To implement the NonStop mode, you must activate `cft.guardian.nonstop` in the UCONF configuration.
+To implement the NonStop mode, you must activate <span class="code">`cft.guardian.nonstop`</span> in the UCONF configuration.
-- If you need to kill the Transfer CFT server, for example, use the `cftsup cft kill` command to keep the component from restarting.
+- If you need to kill the Transfer CFT server, for example, use the <span class="code">`cftsup cft kill`</span> command to keep the component from restarting.

 <span id="Configur"></span>